Culver Down: Geography and wildlife

+History

 The public parts of this prominent headland are owned and managed by the National Trust, and afford views of the English Channel.

 For many years the whole site was a military zone and not open to the public.
 There are several historic military features on the down, a number of private dwellings, the Culver Haven pub, and the very visible Monument.
 The military barracks which once adjoined the monument has been almost completely erased, but there is a substantial fort, now under the ownership of the National Trust and occasionally opened to the public.
 Part of the fort is leased to Micronair, manufacturing crop-spraying and military equipment.
 It is a Palmerston Fort, constructed in the 1860s.
 At the end of the cliff is a coastal and anti-aircraft battery from the Second World War.

 In 1545 a French force was intercepted crossing from its beachhead at Whitecliff Bay to attack Sandown by local levies under Sir John Oglander and a skirmish fought on the Down.
 The French were finally repulsed at Sandown.

 The poet Algernon Charles Swinburne said in a letter that he had climbed the cliffs at 17, in order to prove his manhood to his family after they refused to let him join the army.

 There is a legend that a 14th-century hermit lived at the end of the cliffs in a cave, in a structure then known as Culver Ness.
 He is said to have predicted that the well at Wolverton would be poisoned.
 When a pilgrim from Jerusalem came to bless the well, the vigilant and pious villagers are said to have murdered him.
 Shortly after, the French sacked the village and since then it has been lost beneath the trees of Centurion's Copse.
 They were repulsed from further mischief by Sir Theobald Russell.
 There was subsequently a great storm which destroyed the Ness and drowned the hermit.
 This was held to be divine retribution.